Choosing Your Ideal WMS: On-Premise vs. the Cloud

 - You have less control over the performance of your solution.
 When it comes to reliable, performant hardware, you won’t always be able to control the functionality of a cloud-based WMS.
 If there’s a reliability or performance issue, you’ll need to work it out with your provider, and each provider will vary in responsiveness and willingness to address an issue.
 To that end, you’re limited to the WMS features within the platform, which makes choosing the right one even more important for more complex use cases.

 When it comes to evaluating what type of WMS solution is right for your operations, it’s critical that you consider the potential pros and cons of each phase of implementation, as well as each phase of your future operations.
 Both offer pathways to better fulfillment operations, but choosing wrong could jeopardize operational success, as well as customer satisfaction.

-For more insights into choosing the right WMS solution, download Logiwa’s “WMS Functional Requirements” guide.
+For more insights into third party logistics and choosing the right WMS solution, download Logiwa’s “WMS Functional Requirements” guide.